 People working and living in Europe might be doing business in various countries with lots of driving to and from those countries.
-Knowing each country’s laws can help keep you safe behind the wheel and avoid costly fines.
+Knowing about European traffic laws can help keep you safe behind the wheel and avoid costly fines.

-Some other key information to know is that in Europe, many countries require drivers to have their headlights on when driving, day or night.
+Some other key information to know is that many European countries require drivers to have their headlights on when driving, day or night.
 Some require having spare bulbs for headlights, and safety kits in cars.
-When it comes to kids, most countries require safety seats for children three and under, and some require all kids under 12 to sit in the back, and some allow younger kids to sit in the front with a booster seat.
+When it comes to children, most countries require safety seats for kids three and under, while some require all kids under 12 to sit in the back.
+Some countries allow younger kids to sit in the front with a booster seat.

 To help you in your travels, here’s a guide to driving laws in European countries.

-Drivers coming from the right generally have priority, but buses and trams always have priority.
+Drivers coming from the right generally have priority; however, buses and trams always have priority.
 Holding a cell phone while driving isn’t permitted, but hands-free calling is.

 At traffic lights, be aware of approaching cars when turning left at a green light.
 Also, a flashing orange light signals that the driver should pay careful attention.
 Driving through an orange light that burns continuously is forbidden.

-One unusual rule for France is that drivers are required to have a breathalyser in the car.
-Some other rules to keep in mind are that cell phone use while driving is prohibited, with no exceptions for hands-free use.
+One unusual rule for France is that drivers are required to have a breathalyzer in the car.
+Some other rules to keep in mind are that mobile phone use while driving is prohibited with no exceptions for hands-free use.
 Right turns on red lights are not allowed.
-All passengers must wear seat belts, and children under the age of 10 have to sit in the back.
+All passengers must wear seat belts, and children under the age of 10 must sit in the back.
 Foreign vehicles must display a sticker indicating the country of origin.
 Horn honking is illegal in cities unless it’s to avoid an imminent collision.

 Portugal is considered by many to be one of the more difficult countries to drive in, and its high rate of accidents supports that notion.

-has a reputation for quality roads, and its laws are pretty basic.
+Switzerland has a reputation for quality roads, and its laws are pretty basic.
 The most important thing to be aware of is that use of toll roads requires a sticker, known as a vignette.
-They cost 40 Swiss francs, and allow drivers unlimited use of toll roads.
-Keep in mind, that a vignette is required even if you’ll be driving on one toll road, just once.
+They cost CHF 40 and allow drivers unlimited use of toll roads.
+Keep in mind that a vignette is required even if you’ll be driving only once on one toll road.

 Switzerland requires that cars have a warning triangle to display in case of an accident.
 Drivers who need to wear prescription glasses are required to have a spare pair in the car as well.
-Cell phone use is forbidden, and all passengers are required to wear seat belts.
+Mobile phone use is forbidden and all passengers are required to wear seat belts.
 Fines can be given on the spot.